kurapica/IGAS/PLoop/README.md

 The first thing is about the feature's re-definition.

-* Only features defined in the same namespace or the same private environment can be re-defined, so, if there is a class **System.Widget.Frame**, in your program, you import "System.Widget", and define a new class **Frame**, it won't re-define the **System.Widget.Frame**, but if you declare your program in **System.Widget** namespace, you can re-define it.
+* Only features defined in the same namespace or the same private environment can be redefined, so, if there is a class **System.Widget.Frame**, in your program, you import "System.Widget", and define a new class **Frame**, it won't redefine the **System.Widget.Frame**, but if you declare your program in **System.Widget** namespace, you can redefine it.

-* For Enum : re-define enums would clear all settings.
+* For Enum : redefine enums would clear all settings.

 		enum "EnumType" {
 			"First",